Women’s History Month at Mount Culminates With Take Back the Night Walk

 March 9, 2006 -- Mount Saint Mary’s University, Los Angeles (MSMU), the only remaining Catholic women’s college in the Western United States, promotes Women’s History Month in March with a series of projects supporting women and honoring women’s accomplishments.

 All events are free and open to the public, and are sponsored by the College’s Student Affairs Women’s Coalition.
 The Chalon Campus is located at 12001 Chalon Road, Los Angeles, 90049, and the Doheny Campus is located at 10 Chester Place, Los Angeles, 90007.
-A complete list of activities may be viewed by clicking here.

 Following is a schedule of events: